gmstanle/nf-core-scisoseq/README.md

 You can cite the `nf-core` pre-print as follows:
 Ewels PA, Peltzer A, Fillinger S, Alneberg JA, Patel H, Wilm A, Garcia MU, Di Tommaso P, Nahnsen S. **nf-core: Community curated bioinformatics pipelines**. *bioRxiv*.
 2019. p.
 610741. [doi: 10.1101/610741](https://www.biorxiv.org/content/10.1101/610741v1).

+The packages used herein were largely developed by Pacific Biosciences ([Isoseq](https://github.com/PacificBiosciences/IsoSeq)), [Elizabeth Tseng](https://github.com/Magdoll) (SQANTI2), and the [Conesa lab](https://github.com/ConesaLab) (SQANTI).

+I have packaged them into a convenient NextFlow pipeline with Docker so that they can be easily run on any cloud service, private server cluster, or local machine.